zack-bitcoin/amoveo/docs/progress_reports/March_2018_summary.md

 * the nodes crash significantly less often.
 Instead of 4x per day, now it is only once every 3 or 4 days.
 This is because we fixed problems with pruning to recover disk space.

 * the community expanded substantially.
-There are 16 live nodes all the time now, compared to 3 or 4 last month.
+There are 16 live nodes all the time now.

 * we now have a web page where you can see all the live full nodes in the network: http://veoscan.io/